Skip to main content

 For Partners

-If you're a Bankr partner deploying tokens via the Partner Deploy API, your partner wallet accumulates a share of trading fees from every token launched through your integration.
+If you're a Bankr partner deploying tokens via the Deploy API, your partner wallet accumulates a share of trading fees from every token launched through your integration.
 Use claim-wallet to claim fees across all your tokens in bulk:

 # Set your partner wallet private key in .env